CS253-F20/project-cyoagen/Docs/iteration_report_6.md

-# Iteration Report 5
+# Iteration Report 6

 ## Assigned Responsibilities

-- None.
-This is the final iteratdion.
+- Update frontend code to allow a user to finish playing the game and be brought to an end game screen.
+    - Code should bring the player to a screen that makes it clear that they have finished instead of being brought to a page with two empty buttons.
+        - Assigned To: Aaron

+- Update backend code to allow a user to finish playing the game and be brought to an end game screen.
+    - Code should bring the player to a screen that makes it clear that they have finished instead of being brought to a page with two empty buttons.
+        - Assigned To: Drew

-- Completed the final report.
+- Create a test game to be demonstrated during the final project demonstration.

-- Relax and enjoy break
+    - Assigned To: Evan

 ## Tasks Completed

-- Play Button
-    -  Create a clickable play button to allow for users to begin playing each game and deliver them to a screen that displays the title and description, which can be fed into the playing template
+- Updated frontend code to allow a user to finish playing the game and be brought to an end game screen.
-        - Completed By: Aaron
+        - Completed By: Aaron and Drew

-- Finishing the Game (Front-End)
-    - Allow for a user to navigate through each game by making decisions.
-This will entail creating a Jinja template for displaying the choices that is robust and can adapt to dynamic content
+- Update backend code to allow a user to finish playing the game and be brought to an end game screen.
-        - Completed By: Drew
+        - Completed By: Drew and Aaron

-- Finishing the Game (Back-End)
-    - Allow for a user to navigate through each game by making decisions.
-This will handle following the choices in the database and passing them to the front-end based on user input
+- Create a test game to be demonstrated during the final project demonstration.
-        - Completed By: Evan
+    - Assigned To: Evan

-- Consolidated code
-    - Combined code and reduced redundancy when possible
+- Combined and refined code to reduce redundancy and make the files cleaner.
     - Completed By: Team

 ## Tasks Not Completed